 Live Data Stream

 For instance, a vehicle with long (and sometimes, short) fuel trims in the negative indicates a lean mixture.
-This could be as a result of unmetered air getting into the system.
+This could be a result of unmetered air getting into the system.

 Other Exciting Functions